More Cyber Crimes, Attributed To Russia, Are Shown To Have Come From Elsewhere

 Though some contractors and subsidiaries of SolarWinds are now being investigated, one that has yet to be investigated, but should be, is Samanage.
 Samanage, acquired by SolarWinds in 2019, not only gained automatic access to Orion just as the malicious code was first inserted, but it has deep ties to Israeli intelligence and a web of venture-capital firms associated with numerous Israeli espionage scandals that have targeted the US government.

 Samanage offers what it describes as “an IT Service Desk solution.”
 It was acquired by SolarWinds so Samanage’s products could be added to SolarWinds’ IT Operations Management portfolio.
 Though US reporting and SolarWinds press releases state that Samanage is based in Cary, North Carolina, implying that it is an American company, Samanage is actually an Israeli firm.
 It was founded in 2007 by Doron Gordon, who previously worked for several years at MAMRAM, the Israeli military’s central computing unit.
 Handmade Sterling Silv...
-Buy New $49.99 (as of 04:29 UTC - Details)
+Check Amazon for Pricing.

 Several months after the acquisition was announced, in November 2019, Samanage, renamed SolarWinds Service Desk, became listed as a standard feature of SolarWinds Orion software, whereas the integration of Samanage and Orion had previously been optional since the acquisition’s announcement in April of that year.
 This means that complete integration was likely made standard in either October or November.
 It has since been reported that the perpetrators of the recent hack gained access to the networks of US federal agencies and major corporations at around the same time.
 Samanage’s automatic integration into Orion was a major modification made to the now-compromised software during that period.